Government Approved Testing

 At Meth Forensics we follow a two-stage testing procedure.

 At Meth Forensics, we begin with field composite testing - using a kit supplied by our lab partner Hills Laboratories.
 Applying our extensive knowledge of forensic examination and fire investigation, we select rooms we know are most likely to be contaminated, targeting specific areas in each room.
 This identifies if there is a problem by analysing all the swabs together and giving one result.

 These samples are then analysed at the laboratory, with a result and debrief usually available within three to four working days.

 Step 2: Individual Room Testing

-If meth is present, the next step is individual room testing (often where we are called in by estate agents or insurance companies) to find exactly where the problem lies.
+If meth contamination is a positive result in Step 1, the second step is individual room testing (often where we are called in by estate agents or insurance companies) to find exactly where the problem lies.

 This involves testing and analysing each room separately.

 At this point we often save substantial sums for our clients - because even with reasonably high levels of contamination, we can often advise on how to reduce contamination to below Government guidelines.